-One of the highlights of the year will be a farm walk at the 138ha farm of Kieran and Gaynor Wellwood on September 24.
-They’ve been the tenants at Saltby Dairy Unit, Stonesby Road, Melton Mowbray for the past 10 years, and have used LIC genetics throughout their time there.
+We predict one of the highlights of the year will be a farm walk at the 138ha farm of Kieran and Gaynor Wellwood on September 24.
+They have tenanted the Saltby Dairy Unit on Stonesby Road in Melton Mowbray for the past 10 years, and have used LIC genetics throughout that time.

-Today they milk 330 crossbred cows at peak, and have 160 one-year or two year-old followers.
-On average their grass yield is 11tonnes/ha and the cows are yielding 6300 litres with 540kgs/MS. As the average cow weight is around this level, they are hitting their target of getting the cows’ bodyweight in milk solids.
+Today they milk 330 crossbred cows at peak, with 160 one-year or two-year-old followers.
+On average their grass yield is 11 tonnes per hectare and the cows yield 6300 litres with 540kgs/MS. As the average cow weight is around this level, they are hitting their target of getting the cows’ bodyweight in milk solids.

-This promises to be a super opportunity to see a great herd, and to ask plenty of questions of Kieran and Gaynor.
-Keep a look out for how to register for this free event, tickets available on Eventbrite from July.
+This is a super opportunity to see a high-performing herd and to ask plenty of questions of Kieran and Gaynor.

 Yellow Wellies - Farm Safety Foundation

-Unfortunately, while farming accounts for just 1.5% of the UK’s working population, farmers account for 20% of all workplace fatalities and, as a result, continue to have the poorest safety record of any occupation in the UK.
+While farming accounts for just 1.5% of the UK’s working population, farmers account for 20% of all workplace fatalities.
+As a result, farming has the poorest safety record of any occupation in the UK.

 Discussion Group open to new members